Car Shakes When Idling + Check Engine Light

 • A sensor problem affecting fuel or ignition control

-In simple terms: the engine should idle smoothly, but something is making one or more combustion events unstable.
+At idle, the engine should run smoothly, but something is making combustion unstable.

 When It Is Not Safe to Keep Driving